-Symptom of post concussion syndrome some time after the initial head injury or concussion and can include headaches, dizziness, blurred vision, ringing in the ears (tinitis), nausea, loss of taste or smell and difficulty sleeping.
-Cognitive and psychological symptoms of post concussion syndrome can include forgetfulness, lack of concentration, slowed reaction times, difficulty taking on new information as well as anxiety, depression and mood swings.
+A symptom of post-concussion syndrome sometime after the initial head injury or concussion and can include headaches, dizziness, blurred vision, ringing in the ears (tinnitus), nausea, loss of taste or smell and difficulty sleeping.
+Cognitive and psychological symptoms of the post-concussion syndrome can include forgetfulness, lack of concentration, slowed reaction times, difficulty taking on new information as well as anxiety, depression and mood swings.

 Not everyone will have all of these symptoms, although many Doctors will only diagnose the condition if there are cognitive symptoms, as well as 2-3 physical or psychological symptoms.
 In most cases, symptoms will last for up to a few weeks, although in some cases, symptoms have persisted for much longer.